zhang-dut/yolov8-pytorch/docs/datasets/classify/caltech101.md

 ---
 comments: true
-description: Learn about the Caltech-101 dataset, its structure and uses in machine learning.
-Includes instructions to train a YOLO model using this dataset.
+description: Learn about the Caltech-101 dataset, a collection of images for object recognition tasks in machine learning and computer vision algorithms.
-keywords: Caltech-101, dataset, YOLO training, machine learning, object recognition, ultralytics
 ---

 # Caltech-101 Dataset